Skip to content

 3. Within the "Details" tab (default tab), click on the checkbox associated with the" Notify Team on Assignment" option.
 The "Assignable" checkbox should already be selected as a requirement for this feature.

-When this feature is enabled and a user is initially assigned to the role in a deal, the email will go out to the user and the relevant team members.
-Any subsequent users added to the role in the deal will get the notification but the team will not.
+When this feature is enabled, a notification email is sent to the user and relevant team members upon the user's initial assignment to a deal role.
+Subsequent users added to the same role in the deal will receive the notification, but the team will not.
 For the notifications, there are two notification templates: a default/generic template notifying the user they have been assigned to a deal, and a team specific template that will go to the team, e.g. a "Fraud Risk" template.

 ‘Permissions’ Section

-The ‘Permissions’ section contains the full list of permissions and displays which have been applied to a given role.
-The search box enables users to filter permissions and categories using keywords.
-Additionally, there are preset filters that allow users to display all permissions, only selected permissions, or only unselected permissions.
-Furthermore, you are able to sort permissions and permission categories in ascending and descending order.
+The ‘Permissions’ section contains the full list of permissions and displays which have been applied to any given role.
+The search box enables users to search permissions and categories using keywords.
+Additionally, there are preset filters that allow users to display All permissions, Selected permissions, or Not selected permissions.
+Furthermore, you are able to sort permissions and permission categories in ascending and descending order by clicking on the arrow to the right of the column header.
 This is particularly helpful when you are looking for a set of permissions.
 The system will group all similarly named permissions or categories together, making it easier to find what you need.

-To assign or unassign a permission with a role, simply click on the checkbox next to the permission label.
+To assign or unassign a permission with a role, simply select or deselect the checkbox next to the permission label.

 A confirmation pop-up will be displayed when you select or deselect the checkbox.
 Click on Yes to confirm your choice.

-Note: If a role is created, but no permissions for that role have been selected and that role is assigned to a user, the user will not be able to log in until at least 1 permission has been assigned.
-A good choice for an initial permission would be “Can see assigned deals”.
+Note: A user assigned to a newly created role will not be able to log in until at least one permission has been selected and assigned to that role.
+A good choice for an initial permission would be “List assigned applications in Pipeline”.
 Refer to the Permissions and System Login section for more information.

 It is also worth noting that some permissions work in conjunction with one another.
 For example, the view/search permissions work in tandem with the pipeline permissions.
 That means, if you create a user with view only access but do not assign them the pipeline permissions, they will not be able to log in.
 They cannot view anything if they cannot see it in their pipeline.